 I'm a PhD student at the DSS chair supervised by Prof. Bichler.
-My research focusses on computation of equilibria in incomplete information games, especially markets and auctions and using multi-agent reinforcement learning methods.
+I'm interested in using math, data and algorithms to enable smart decision making.
+My dissertation research focusses on computation of equilibria in incomplete information games, especially markets and auctions and using multi-agent reinforcement learning methods.
 You can find more information about me on GitHub or LinkedIn.

 |Since 2018||Doctoral Student and Research Associate, Decision Sciences & Systems, TUM|

 |2016 - 2018||Data Scientist, Business Analytics and Artificial Intelligence, Telefónica Germany|

 |2014 - 2016||M.Sc.
 Mathematics in Operations Research, Technische Universität München|

 |2014||Erasmus+ student at KTH Royal Institute of Technology (Stockholm, Sweden)|